 Omardeen's Regent Store....
-The building after the Arman Building was a store named "The Regent Store".
-It was owned by the Omardeen family.
+The building after the Arman Building was the Omardeen family home.
+The family lived upstairs and their "Regent Store" was downstairs.
 Here you could purchase anything from schoolbooks to clothes to Christmas supplies.
 It was a true variety store and was one of the main variety shopping enterprises for miles around.